cod3monk3y/todoist/README.md

 Completed Tasks
 ===============
 The script does *not* import completed tasks.
 I found this incredibly cumbersome.
-If you re-enable the import of completed tasks, they will be tagged as @__import_completed
+If you re-enable the import of completed tasks (by setting INCLUDE_COMPLETED = TRUE at the top of the file), all completed tasks will be tagged as @__import_completed

 Task Limits
 ===========
 Todoist has an import limit of around 120 tasks.
 This script will split projects so that there are a maximum of 120 tasks per project.
+This limit can be changed by modifying the TODOIST_TASK_LIMIT variable at the top of the file.